Chocobo GP: Setting

 The game's story mode includes characters entering a racing tournament offers a winning prize of "a wish for anything their heart desires".
-Race courses are set in locations from various Final Fantasy games, such as the Gold Saucer from Final Fantasy VII, the town of Zozo from Final Fantasy VI and the town of Alexandria from Final Fantasy IX.
+Race courses are set in locations from various Final Fantasy games, such as the Gold Saucer from Final Fantasy VII, the town of Zozo from VI and the town of Alexandria from IX.
 Characters in the game include both specific party members from previous Final Fantasy games and characters from the previous Chocobo spin-off games.
-The roster includes Chocobos, Moogles, White Mages, Black Mages, Vivi, Steiner, Cactuar, and Maduin, among others.
+The roster includes Chocobos, Moogles, White Mages, Black Mages, Vivi, Steiner, Terra Branford, Cactuar, and Maduin, among others.
 Cloud Strife and Squall Leonhart were added to the roster in Season 1 as a prize pass unlockable and purchasable character with Gil, respectively.

-Development
+Development and release

 The game is a sequel to the 1999 PlayStation game Chocobo Racing.
-A follow-up to the game was first announced in 2010 for the Nintendo 3DS, though its development was outsourced, the quality suffered, and it was quietly cancelled by 2013.
+A follow-up to the game was first announced in 2010 for the Nintendo 3DS, though its development was outsourced, the quality suffered, and was quietly cancelled by 2013.
 In March 2021, publications noted trademarks being filed for a Chocobo GP and Chocobo Grand Prix.
-On September 23, 2021, Chocobo GP was officially announced during a Nintendo Direct broadcast.
-It released for the Nintendo Switch on March 10, 2022, alongside a free version of the game, titled Chocobo GP Lite.
+Chocobo GP was officially confirmed during a Nintendo Direct broadcast in September.
+It was released for the Nintendo Switch on March 10, 2022, alongside a free version of the game, titled Chocobo GP Lite.
 This free-to-play version of the game included the Story Prologue, Chocobo GP mode, three characters, local and online multiplayer, and allowed players to transfer their progress over to the full version of the game after purchase.
-The full version features a battle pass and microtransactions.
+The full version featured a battle pass and microtransactions.
 The game's soundtrack was composed by Hidenori Iwasaki.

+Nine months after the game's release, Square Enix announced that support in the form of future content would end for the game, as well as the ability to purchase the in-game premium currency, Mythril.
+The game was re-released in June 2023 with all microtransaction content being added to the game in the form of in-game unlockables for $49.99.
+Players who previously downloaded the free version could purchase an upgrade to receive all of the content as well as transfer their save file to the re-released version of the game.